hyansuper/plotbot/README.md

 Python code for [Line-us clone](http://www.buildlog.net/blog/2017/02/a-line-us-clone/).
 After reading the post, I redesigned the model with Fusion360.
 You can download [3D model from Thingiverse]() or the Fusion360 file [here](https://a360.co/2Pvn2hH)

+The [Line-us drawing robot](https://www.line-us.com/) is a much finer product than this one.

 ## Hardware:
 * raspberry pi zero w
 * Adafruit PCA9685 PWM servo controller